 Each Chamber of the Parliament adopts its regulations which enter into force only after having been recognized as conforming to the Constitution by the Constitutional Court.
 Any subsequent modification is equally submitted to the latter.

-The Parliament enjoys financial autonomy.
+Each Chamber of the Parliament enjoys administrative and financial autonomy.

 TITLE IV

 OF THE RELATIONS BETWEEN THE EXECUTIVE POWER AND THE LEGISLATIVE POWER

 Outside of the cases expressly provided for by the Constitution, the law establishes the rules concerning: